Flokey82/go_gens/village/README.md

 You instantiate a new BuildingPool, which will provide all available building types and add a number of types to it.

 Then, you create a new settlement and give it a number of buildings you'd like to seed the economy with.
-After calling Resolve(), the settlement should have a number of additional buildings needed to sustain itself...
+After calling Solve(), the settlement should have a number of additional buildings needed to sustain itself...
 If there are still missing resources that the known building types cannot provide, these will have to be imported from another settlement.

 ## Example